 Hillsborough was where the first North Carolina ratifying convention was held to determine whether to ratify the Constitution recommended to the states.
 They chose to neither ratify nor reject it in the hope of pushing the incorporation of a Bill of Rights.

 When it was finally signed, William Hopper became one of the state representatives that signed the Constitution.
 He was from Hillsborough and was buried here.

 Hillsborough – Give it a Try

-I always push people to check out their local towns and see what’s around.
+I love exploring North Carolina and try to push people to check out their local towns and see what’s around.
 Travel doesn’t have to be some large trip you save for and take a week of vacation time.

 Often there are great things right around the corner that you can visit and enjoy on a weekend.
 Taking the time to see something new, relax and hit the week feeling recharged.